Jump to content Page index

 Explore the world of Slovenian myths and legends

-Learn about the diversity of Slovenia’s imaginary world.
+Learn about the wealth of Slovenia’s imaginary world.
 Follow the trails of the most popular Slovenian myths and legends.

 On the wings of folk imagination

-Have you ever listened closely when someone is narrating a myth or a legend?
-In almost any place in Slovenia you will learn or hear an interesting story that will stir up your imagination.
-Let us take you to the world of the most famous Slovenian myths and legends.
+Do you like to listen closely when someone is narrating a myth or a legend?
+In almost every town in Slovenia, you’ll learn or hear an interesting story that will stir up your imagination.
+Let us take you into the world of the most famous Slovenian myths and legends.
 It is up to you to find their trails and explore the beauty of Slovenia on the wings of your imagination.

 King Matjaž

-The legend of King Matjaž tells a story about the good king who ruled during the times of Carantania.
-He ruled during the golden era in the present-day Carinthia, which other sovereigns didn't like.
+The legend of King Matjaž tells a story about the good king who ruled at the time of Carantania.
+During his rule, what is today known as Carinthia enjoyed a golden age, but other sovereigns resented this.
 So, they sent an army to fight the good king.
-King Matjaž and a hundred of his soldiers retreated to the hidden cave under Mount Peca and sat behind the stone table.
-The legend says that Matjaž will return and eliminate injustice from the world when his beard wraps around the table nine times and when a linden tree grows in front of the entrance to the cave in winter.
-Until then, you can explore his kingdom in many different ways.
+King Matjaž and a hundred of his soldiers retreated to the hidden cave under Mt Peca and sat behind the stone table.
+The legend says that Matjaž will return and eliminate injustice from the world when his beard wraps around the table nine times and when a linden tree grows in front of the entrance to the cave in the middle of a winter.
+Until then, you can explore his kingdom in many interesting ways.

 Skip carousel

-Peca’s underground can be experienced in a special way.
-Paddle kayaks 700 metres below the ground through flooded and abandoned mine tunnels and on underground lakes, and experience the previous life of the mine accompanied by a former miner.
+Experience the world below Mt Peca in a different way.
+Paddle kayaks 700 metres below the surface through flooded and abandoned mine tunnels and on underground lakes, or venture on an adrenaline-packed bike tour into the bowels of the majestic mountain where lead and zinc ores were once extracted.
+Learn first-hand about the life and work in the mine from a former miner.

 The Kingdom of the Goldenhorn stretches throughout the Julian Alps.
-According to a legend, a golden-horned chamois used to rule this world, and his horns were the key to an immense treasure.
-Once upon a time, a young hunter from the Trenta Valley, who was unfortunate in love, shot at the Goldenhorn, but Triglav flowers grew from the drops of the animal’s blood and eating these gave it tremendous vitality.
+According to legend, a golden-horned Alpine ibex used to rule this world, and his horns were the key to an immense treasure.
+Once upon a time, a young hunter from the Trenta Valley, who was unfortunate in love, shot at the Goldenhorn.
+Triglav flowers grew from the drops of the animal’s blood and when the Goldenhorn ate the flowers, he regained his life force.
 The Goldenhorn pushed the hunter over the precipice and in its anger destroyed the kingdom with its horns.
 But the treasure remains hidden in the Triglav mountain range.
-Find it in many natural beauties and wonders.
+Find it in many beautiful natural sights and wonders.

 Skip carousel